mhogomchungu/tasks/README.md

 ```

-**4. Creating a future that combines multiple tasks and their continuations that take no argument.Each task will run in its own thread concurrently.**
+**4. Creating a future that combines multiple tasks and their continuations that take no argument.
+Each task will run in its own thread concurrently.**
 ```c++

 void foo() ; //function prototype